tr1s/tris-webpack-boilerplate/README.md

 # Gotcha's

 Webpack runs into issues when trying to bundle big libraries like jQuery.
 You'll end up with console errors like `$ is not defined` or `jQuery is not defined`.
 To solve this we let Webpack treat it as an external.
 We then define the variables and include jQuery via a CDN.
 Most people have jQuery cached on their browser regardless so this won't be an issue in terms of performance.
+I've added the `externals:` config by default, but you'll have to add the [jQuery cdn](https://cdnjs.com/libraries/jquery/) by yourself if you plan to use it.

 Read more about externals in the [Webpack documentation](https://webpack.js.org/configuration/externals/).